 Each program is limited to 12-15 students.
 Grading basis is either mandatory satisfactory/no credit (S/NC) or mandatory letter grade as determined by each Faculty Leader.

 Participating students pay a program fee that is determined by the program length.
-The program fee is $600 for programs that are three weeks or less and $800 for programs that are four weeks.
+Program fees for Summer Quarter 2022-23 will be published shortly.
 Stanford provides students on all programs with room and board, transportation and course activities for the duration of the program.

 The program fee does not cover: